- Meg Minard

 Fall Scorpions

-Scottsdale Stadium in the Phoenix East Valley opened in 1992; the Arizona Fall League Scorpions (baseball) have occupied it every October and November (except 2020).
-Designed by HOK, the city built the current stadium on the same site as the old Scottsdale Stadium which opened in 1956.
-It is operated and maintained by the city of Scottsdale.
+Scottsdale Stadium in Phoenix’s East Valley opened in 1992; the Arizona Fall League’s Scottsdale Scorpions (baseball) have occupied it every October and November (except 2020).
+Designed by HOK, the city built the current stadium on the same site as the old Scottsdale Stadium, which opened in 1956.
+The city of Scottsdale operates and maintains the facility.
+The city upgraded the seating area of the stadium over the past summer (2023), enhancing fan comfort and safety.

-In addition to hosting the Scorpions, Scottsdale Stadium has hosted the Arizona Fall League Championship games in years past.
+In addition to hosting the Scorpions, Scottsdale Stadium has hosted the Arizona Fall League Championship games in years past and will do so again in 2023.
 During the spring, the MLB San Francisco Giants call the stadium home for Cactus League play.
-During the summer, the AZL Giants play their games in the stadium.

 Atmosphere 3

-For Fall League games, it is first come / first served general admission seating.
-The sun shines down the first and third baselines with shade offered behind the home plate area and in the second level for day games.
+For Fall League games, it is first come/first served general admission seating.
+The sun shines down the first and third baselines, with shade offered behind the home plate area and in the second level for day games (the second level is not available in 2023).
 Pick your preference and/or move around to different seating areas during the game.

 Neighborhood 5